cingaldi/ml-kaggle-titanic/README.md

 Turns out that:
 * A significant amount of examples in the training set has missing values.
 We don't want to get rid of these rows
-* Test dataset has few values of "Cabin" variable.
-This is a good point to decide if this feature is important
+* Both Train and Test dataset have few values of "Cabin" variable.
+This is a good point to decide to remove this feature
 * We have an outcome for each example.
 This makes me very happy :blush: